HardlyDifficult/Tutorials/Quaternions.md

 #### 3.5.2) Math for Quaternion Inverse

 In Unity, you should use the method above.
-However for the interested, below is how the inverse may be calculated.
+However, for the interested, below is how the inverse may be calculated.

 ```csharp
 // Split the Quaternion components